 Problems identified with the use of desalination as an adaptation solution

-The study identified some issues concerning the use of desalination to provide freshwater to residents.
+The study identified issues concerning desalination use to provide residents with fresh water.

-• Second, freshwater availability through desalination can give residents a false sense of water abundance, thus neglecting to use water wisely and lead to water wastage.
+- Second, freshwater availability through desalination can give residents a false sense of water abundance, leading to neglectful water use and water wastage.

-• Third, building desalination plants rest on the assumption of maintaining or increasing consumption to guarantee revenue.
-In the absence of government subsidies producing water, this way is very costly.
+- Third, building desalination plants requires maintaining or increasing consumption to guarantee revenue.
+In the absence of government subsidies, producing water this way is very costly.

 In regions already experiencing poverty and water scarcity, producing water through desalination can further exacerbate unequal access to water and produce maladaptive outcomes.